k-butz/c8y-certificate-cli/README.md

 # Miscellaneous

-* The examples folder contains scripts that can be used to connect a Cumulocity Thick-Edge to a Cloud instance via Cumulocity CA
+* The examples folder contains scripts that can be used to connect a Cumulocity Thick-Edge to a Cloud instance via Cumulocity CA.